carlosedp/lbconfig-operator/Readme.md

 Then create the instances for each Load Balancer you need (for example one for Master Nodes and another for the Infra Nodes):

-The yaml field `type: "master"` or `type: "infra"` selects nodes with the label `"node-role.kubernetes.io/master" = ""` and `"node-role.kubernetes.io/infra" = ""` respectively.
-If the field is ommited, the nodes will be selected only by the `shardlabels` labels.
+The yaml field `type: "master"` or `type: "infra"` selects nodes with the role label `"node-role.kubernetes.io/master"` and `"node-role.kubernetes.io/infra"` respectively.
+If the field is ommited, the nodes will be selected only by the `nodelabels` labels.

 Master Nodes: